Glossary of debt terms

 Contracts

 In a debt context, a contract is an agreement by one party to provide goods or services for another in return for payment.
-In general, contracts do not have to be in writing in order to be enforceable.
-However, contracts for the sale of land and contracts governed by the Consumer Credit Act 1995 must be in writing in order to be enforceable.
+In general, contracts do not have to be in writing to be enforceable.
+However, contracts for the sale of land and contracts governed by the Consumer Credit Act 1995 must be in writing to be enforceable.

-Failure to pay is a breach of the contract.
-Contracts may include penalty clauses for failure to meet the terms of the contract.
-So, for example, the contract may provide that you must pay an extra charge or you must pay interest if you fail to pay on time.
+Not paying is a breach of the contract.
+Contracts may have penalty clauses for not meeting the terms of the contract.
+So, for example, the contract may say you must pay an extra charge or interest if you don't pay on time.

 Court judgment

-In this context, a Court judgment states that you owe a debt.
-That judgment can then be enforced in various ways.
+A Court judgment may state that you owe a debt.
+Debt judgments can then be enforced in various ways.

 Credit history